v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/data-loss-prevention-policies.md

 ### Support for sensitivity labels is coming

 Note that you can currently use only a retention label as a condition, not a [sensitivity label](sensitivity-labels.md).
 We're currently working on support for using a sensitivity label in this condition.
-In the meantime, because a sensitvity label is persisted in the metadata of a document or email, you can use the condition [Document property is](protect-documents-that-have-fci-or-other-properties.md) to create rules for content with a sensitivity label.

 ### How this feature relates to other features